The Bankrate promise

 What’s the best way to redeem my Chase points?

-Redeeming your points at checkout with Amazon.com or PayPal fetches the lowest value for your points, but there may come a time when this particular redemption makes sense for you, such as during the holiday season or when making a big purchase.
+Redeeming your points at checkout with Amazon.com or PayPal, on the other hand, fetches the lowest value for your points.
+However, there may come a time when this particular redemption option makes sense for you, such as during the holiday season or when making a big purchase.

 The bottom line